mac-gallagher/MGSwipeCards/README.md

 ### Creating cards
 1. Create your own card by subclassing `MGSwipeCard`.
 Add any subviews you like; you have complete control over your card's appearance!
 2. Set your card's swipeable directions with the `swipeDirections` attribute.
 3. Create your overlay views and attach them using the `setOverlay` function.
 By default, each overlay covers the entire card.
-To change this behavior, simply layout your overlay in another view and attach this view your card instead.
+To change this behavior, simply wrap your overlay in another view and attach this view instead.

     ```swift
     class MyMGSwipeCard: MGSwipeCard {